 The Office for National Statistics released the final International Passenger Survey (IPS) results covering 2019 on 22 May 2020.

 As part of that data release, the ONS revised inbound (and outbound) tourism data from 2009-2018.
 Data was significantly revised for some countries of residence, and to some degree for all countries; the total volume/value of tourism has also been revised upwards.
 More information is available on the ONS website or by contacting the VisitBritain Research Team.
-We have summarised some key changes in a What's Changed document (PDF, 775KB).
-Published 22 May 2020.
+We have summarised some key changes in a What's Changed document (PDF, 2.7MB).
+Published 8 July 2020.